jmjatlanta/bitshares-core-wiki/Monitoring-accounts.md

     programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090 -r 127.0.0.1:8091

-which will open port `8091` for queries.
+which will open port `8091` for queries *and* has the capabilities to handle accounts while the witness_node can only answer queries to the blockchain.

 API
 ---